Essential Sant MatWhat does ‘Sant Mat’ mean?

 All of this helps to explain why Sant Mat is an individual spiritual path, not a community religion.
 No one else can develop our spirituality, our love, on our behalf, any more than someone can play the violin or become an athlete on our behalf.
 We may need guidance, encouragement, and support to seek truth, but in the end we have to experience truth for ourselves.
 Practice – meditation – is what makes us receptive to that truth, and the true master is the one who guides and supports us in that practice.
 Sant Mat, the teachings of the true masters, therefore begins and ends with the inner, private relationship between a living master and a disciple.
 Whatever organisation there is exists only to enable the master to teach and the disciple to learn.A path to be chosen, not imposed

 Sant Mat is a path for those who sense that life does not begin and end with the material world and who are prepared to make a considered and mature choice to commit to spiritual practice.
 For this reason the master will only allow adults to apply for initiation.
-Any adult who wishes to follow the path may ask the master for initiation, regardless of gender, ethnicity, religion, language, and so on.
+Any adult who wishes to follow the path may ask the master for initiation.
 The path of Sant Mat is not for children, who are impressionable and vulnerable to undue influence.
 Children are seldom in a position to make an informed choice.
 The master advises disciples who are parents to guide their children in the values of universal love and compassion that inform the path.
 His advice is that parents should set a good example by following the teachings themselves (“It is infinitely better to practise than to preach,” said Maharaj Jagat Singh)4 and should inculcate in children the basic principles of honest living.
 However, the child should be left to make up his or her own mind in adulthood about committing to a spiritual path.
 When asked on one occasion why there is a minimum age for initiation, Maharaj Charan Singh said: